AnshumanMahato/Happy-Birthday-Card/README.md

 # Happy Birthday Card

-A Customizable Web based birthday card to wish your friends and family in a unique way.
+A Customizable Web-based birthday card to wish your friends and family in a unique way.

 Check out the Previews -